mikegrudic/meshoid/README.md

 m = meshoid(x, des_ngb=32, boxsize=1.0) # make the meshoid for unit cube with periodic BCs
 ```

 Here we specified the boxsize because we want periodic BCs.
-We also specified des_ngb=33, which is the number of neighbrs used for kernel calculations.
+We also specified des_ngb=32, which is the number of nearest neighbours used for kernel calculations.
 This defaults to 32 for the 3D case in both meshoid and GIZMO.

 The meshoid makes a kd-tree out of the points and uses it to find the nearest neighbors of each point, their distances, and the smoothing length and density as calculated by GIZMO: